Chutes (SN64) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chutes Historical Price

-According to the latest data gathered on Chutes live price page, the current price of Chutes is 77.75USD.
-The circulating supply of Chutes(SN64) is 1.27M SN64 , giving it a market capitalization of $99.07M.
+According to the latest data gathered on Chutes live price page, the current price of Chutes is 75.94USD.
+The circulating supply of Chutes(SN64) is 1.27M SN64 , giving it a market capitalization of $96.77M.

 - 30 Days0.00%$ --$ 94.9659$ 69.3656